-Here’s eight ways wearing a smartwatch can help you improve your fitness.
+Here’s eight ways wearing a health and fitness focused smartwatch can help you improve your fitness.

 We know you should aim for about 10,000 steps a day but did you know the average person only takes 4,000?
 Using the pedometer that is built into your watch can tell you how many steps you’ve taken, and how many more you need to do to reach your goal.
 It can encourage you to take the stairs or get off the bus a stop or two early.
 It all adds up.
 Your smartwatch will sit on your wrist and buzz to celebrate when you’ve hit that magic 10k.